m-boll/writeups/INTIGRITI_0723.md

 * Remote code execution via the name of an uploaded file
 * Not all characters were allowed in the file name, e.g. no spaces and slashes.
 To replace spaces a bash specific variable was used.
-* No back channel, so it was only possible to determine whether the command was executed successfully by looking at the status code.
 * The file with the flag (flag.txt) was in the parent directory of the current working directory.